Last Updated on

 After I stayed at Popeye Media Cafe in Fukuoka, I was charged to keep going.
 Like my explorations of Korean love motels and bathhouses, I was ready to take the tour of manga cafes (aka manga kissas).
 Afterall, what I experienced for a $12 overnight stay was pretty darned exciting and if done right, it could be a ghetto palace.

-Contents for What’s the Coolest Budget Tokyo Stay : A Capsule Hotel or Manga Cafe?
+Table of Contents: What’s the Coolest Budget Tokyo Stay : A Capsule Hotel or Manga Cafe?

-A quick look at other Tokyo accommodations I’ve tried
+Other Tokyo accommodations I’ve tried

 Staying at a hostel in Tokyo